MannLabs/alphatims/README.md

   echo "alias alphatims='"${alphatims_bin}"'" >> ~/.bashrc
   conda deactivate
   ```
   When `zsh` is the default terminal instead of `bash`, replace `~/.bashrc` with `~/.zshrc`.
 On Windows, the command `where alphatims` can be used to find the location of the binary executable.
-This path can then be (permanently) added to the path.
+This path can then be (permanently) added to Windows' path variable.
 * When using Jupyter notebooks and multiple conda environments direcly from the terminal, it is recommended to `conda install nb_conda_kernels` in the conda base environment.
 Hereafter, running a `jupyter notebook` from the conda base environment should have a `python [conda env: alphatims]` kernel available, in addition to all other conda kernels in which the command `conda install ipykernel` was run.

 ### Installation issues